Trikala F.C.: 2009–10 season

-The most recent season was a particularly memorable one and the most successful season for AOT in a decade.
-Having won promotion from the Greek 4th Division, AO Trikala were to compete in the Greek National 3d Division North Group.
-They signed many good and experienced players and set their sights on promotion.
+The most recent season was particularly memorable and the most successful for AOT in a decade.
+Having won promotion from the Greek 4th Division, AO Trikala was to compete in the Greek National 3d Division North Group.
+They signed many experienced players and set their sights on promotion.
 The club started the season with a great performance in the Greek Cup as they eliminated Kastoria and went on to play fierce local rivals Anagennisi Karditsas at home.
 A crowd of over 7,500 Trikala fans saw the home team beat their rivals 1–0, with the goalscorer being Dimosthenis Manousakis.
-In the 4th round Trikala had another memorable game when they beat top-flight club Iraklis Salonica in front of over 7,000 home fans.
-They eventually lost on penalties in the next round having progressed to the last 16 of the competition.
+In the 4th round, Trikala had another memorable game when they beat top-flight club Iraklis Salonica in front of over 7,000 home fans.
+They eventually lost on penalties in the next round, having progressed to the last 16 of the competition.

-Despite the good run in the Greek Cup, the team's league performance at the start of the season suffered as their inability to score away from home meant that Trikala dropped a lot of points.
-But a 9-game streak of consecutive victories in the end of the season meant that Trikala achieved a second-place finish place, which qualified them for a playoff match against the runners-up of the division.
+Despite the good run in the Greek Cup, the team's league performance at the start of the season suffered as their inability to score away from home meant that Trikala dropped many points.
+But a 9-game streak of consecutive victories at the end of the season meant that Trikala achieved a second-place finish, which qualified them for a playoff match against the division runner-ups.

-The playoff match was played on May 29, at the Nea Smirni Stadium in Athens.
+The playoff match occurred on May 29 at the Nea Smirni Stadium in Athens.
 More than 4000 Trikala fans travelled 7 hours to watch their team produce a memorable display and beat Vyzas Megaron by 2–0, with Costa Rican striker Enoc Perez netting both goals.
 It was a happy end to the season as AO Trikala had finally started to form a team worthy of its bright history.

 The 2009–10 season also saw AO Trikala breaking some impressive records.
 The team conceded just 11 goals in 35 league games (including the playoff match), which was a European record for the season.
 Trikala also finished with an impressive home record of 12 wins, 2 draws and 0 losses, while having conceded only 2 goals (a penalty and an own goal).
 Trikala also were the most attended team in the division, with attendances regularly rising over 4,000.